runealbut/raspi_temp_datalogger/README.md

 Hardware
 --------------
 The One Wire Data Line is Conected to GPIO4 (P1.7).
-Data is conected to VCC with an Pullup-Resistor.
+Data is conected to VCC with an Pullup-Resistor(4k7).

 Configuration of the OneWire KernelModul